bobbycomet/Griffin-Linux-Landing-Page/index.md

 - Teaches Linux step-by-step
 - Securely installs packages (apt & Flatpak)
 - Opt-in Python plugins for advanced users
+- Plugin scanning for malicious code
 - Deeply integrated with Griffin tools for maximum intelligence
+- PC health checking and more

 Fully local voice processing + multi-model AI support.
 If anything breaks or behaves unexpectedly, Grix is there to guide you through diagnosis and recovery.